 Human/Animal Experimental Subjects

 All investigations involving human participants must be conducted according to the principles expressed in the Declaration of Helsinki and its revisions, and in compliance with applicable laws and regulations.
-Investigations involving human subjects or animals must provide documentary evidence of prior approval of the appropriate institutional review board/ethics committee or its equivalent.
-This should be submitted via the submission system and a statement included and the approval number/identifier should be documented in the Materials and Methods section.
+Investigations involving human subjects or animals require prior approval of the appropriate institutional review board/ethics committee or its equivalent.
+A statement containing the approval number/identifier should be documented in the main text (e.g., the Materials and Methods section).

 Studies published in the journal that involve human participants must obtain prior, written informed consent from them for their participation in the investigation.
 Identifying details or personal information (names, dates of birth, and other information) of the participants included in a study should not be included in any format or section, including but not limited to case studies, written descriptions, images and/or photographs, or genetic profiles.